aidancasey/AzureMobileServicesGiveAway/README.md

 Prize giving applications built using a Windows Azure Mobile services Backend

-This code is suitable for a user group meet up - it demonstrated how to connect to mobile services sunig a variety of clients
+This code is suitable for a user group meet up - it demonstrated how to connect to mobile services using  a variety of clients SDK's & REST API

+Details...

 HTML + JavaScript client enables the audience to post messages to a table called "Entry"